lnalborczyk/neurogam/docs/reference/check_residual_autocorrelation.md

-# Check and visualise residual autocorrelation in a fitted brms model
+# Check and visualise residual autocorrelation in a fitted neurogam model

 Computes practical diagnostics for residual autocorrelation in a fitted brms model, with special handling of time-resolved neurogam data where